42 Fun Facts About Washington State (the 42nd State)

 25. It is illegal to kill Bigfoot in one Washington county.
 Skamania County passed an ordinance in 1969 protecting Sasquatch, later updating it to declare the creature an endangered species and the county a Sasquatch refuge.
 Harming one could cost you a hefty fine.

-26. Forks is the rainiest town in the contiguous US.
+26. Forks is one of the rainiest towns in the contiguous US.
 The small Olympic Peninsula logging town gets so much rain that it became the perfect gloomy setting for a certain vampire saga, and fans still flock there for the Twilight connection.

 27. There is a full size Stonehenge in Washington.
 Entrepreneur Sam Hill built a concrete replica near Maryhill and dedicated it in 1918 as the first monument in the country honoring soldiers who died in World War I.